 The Parties to this Agreement participate and assist each other in interagency fire training through the AWFCG Alaska Interagency Fire Training and Qualifications Committee.
 This includes scheduling, cost sharing, tuition charges, course development, and course presentation.
-Any agency may provide housing and/or meals for the students and instructors from another agency in a manner mutually agreed upon.
+Agencies may provide housing and/or meals for students and instructors from other agencies through agreed upon means.

 a.
-EMERGENCY FIRE FIGHTER (EFF) TRAINING
+EMERGENCY FIRE FIGHTER (EFF/AD) TRAINING

 EFF crews will be trained and receive physical fitness testing in accordance with the Alaska Emergency Fire Fighter Crew Management Guide.
-Protecting Agencies are responsible for training and physical fitness testing for EFF and crews in their Protection Area.
+Protecting Agencies are responsible for training and physical fitness testing for EFF/AD and crews in their Protection Area.